git add & git commit

 - I wrote some HTML boilerplate code in

-command git notices the changes made and shows the above message forindex.html
+git statuscommand git notices the changes made and shows the above message forindex.htmlfile.

 Here comes the real deal: